Automattic/jetpack/projects/js-packages/components/components/layout/README.md

 # Layout

-This is our components and utilities to compose interfaces, it's based in our current specs for Layout composition and CSS Grid Layout.
+These are our components and utilities to compose interfaces, it's based on our current specs for Layout composition and CSS Grid Layout.

 **Design Specs for Layout:** PbJqbW-7N-p2